 A few feature pieces from the past few weeks:

-“The loaded Western Conference features five teams that figure to be shoo-ins to prescription drugs the playoffs, barring catastrophic injuries: Oklahoma City, San Antonio, Portland, the Los Angeles Clippers, and Houston.
+“The loaded Western Conference features five teams that figure to be shoo-ins to the playoffs, barring catastrophic injuries: Oklahoma City, San Antonio, Portland, the Los Angeles Clippers, and Houston.
 The final three spots will almost certainly come from the following group of six teams: Phoenix, Golden State, Memphis, Dallas, Denver and Minnesota.
 It will probably take 46 wins to make the playoffs in the Western Conference (side bar: the 8th seed in the East will likely have 35 or so).
-Can the Wolves get to 46 victories?
+Can the animated porn Wolves get to 46 victories?
 They’d have to finish 23-13 in order to make the (somewhat arbitrary) benchmark I’ve set for them.